 As the operator of one of Switzerland’s critical infrastructures, Swissgrid insists on a high level of safety.
 The aim is to promote safety awareness within the company and among service providers.
 To that end, Swissgrid has introduced the Safety Culture Ladder (SCL).
 From 2022, the SCL will be a requirement for those service providers whose activities require a high level of occupational safety.

 Swissgrid plays a key role in the energy system and can therefore make a significant contribution to implementing the Energy Strategy 2050.
 Swissgrid has always taken a long-term approach to its business activities.
+Together with nine other European transmission system operators, Swissgrid is calling on its suppliers to support the transmission system operators with more sustainable products and services, thus making an important contribution to the common goal of a climate-neutral Europe (The Greener Choice – A Joint Call for Action).
 When making procurements, Swissgrid takes the entire life cycle of each product into account.
 Swissgrid’s sustainability goals and expectations are set out in the «Supplier Sustainability Charter», which is signed by suppliers.

 Public invitations to tender